-- a. the singular includes the plural and vice versa; - b. the headings are inserted for convenience only and shall not affect interpretation of this RFQ; - c. a reference to any Section, Part, Form or Annex: - within this RFQ, is a reference to such Section, Part, Form or Annex of or to this RFQ; and - ii. within a Form, is to a Section or annex of or to that Form, in each case except where expressly stated to the contrary;
+- a. the singular includes the plural and vice versa; - b. the headings are inserted for convenience only and shall not affect interpretation of this RFQ: - c. a reference to any Section, Part, Form or Annex: - within this RFQ, is a reference to such Section, Part, Form or Annex of or to this RFQ; and - within a Formor Annex, is to a Section or annex of or to that Formor Annex, in each case except whereas otherwise expressly stated to the contrary provided in this RFQ;

-- d. when there are references with general words followed by a list, or a reference to a list, to make it clear that those general words "include" the matters set out in that list, then the contents of the list shall not, and shall not be deemed to, limit the generality of those general words; - e. except as otherwise expressly provided in this RFQ, words not otherwise defined that have well-known technical or construction industry meanings are used in accordance with such recognized meanings; - except as otherwise expressly provided in this RFQ, all terms of an accounting or financial nature shall be construed in accordance with GAAP; - g. any reference to any law, enactment, order, regulation or other similar instrument shall be construed as a reference to the law, enactment, order, regulation or instrument as amended, replaced, consolidated or re-enacted; and - h. any reference to the Procuring Authorities' "discretion" means the Procuring Authorities (including either one of them acting on behalf of both of them) exercising their sole and absolute discretion in regards to a particular decision or action, including the ability to refrain from taking any action and the ability (where appropriate) to impose any conditions in the exercise of such discretion.
+- d. when there are references with general words followed by a list, or a reference to a list, to make it clear that those general words "include" the matters set out in that list, then the contents of the list shall not, and shall not be deemed to, limit the generality of those general words; - except as otherwise expressly provided in this RFQ, words not otherwise defined that have well-known technical or construction industry meanings are used in accordance with such recognized meanings; - f. except as otherwise expressly provided in this RFQ, all terms of an accounting or financial nature shall be construed in accordance with GAAP; - g. any reference to any law, enactment, order, regulation or other similar instrument shall be construed as a reference to the law, enactment, order, regulation or instrument as amended, replaced, consolidated or re-enacted; and - while for ease of reference HPTE and BE are collectively referred to as the "Procuring Authorities", either one of them may act for both of them in their capacity as the Procuring Authorities under this RFQ except as otherwise expressly provided in this RFQ; and - h. any reference to the Procuring Authorities' "discretion" means the Procuring Authorities (including either one of them acting on behalf of both of them) exercising their sole and absolute discretion in regards to a particular decision or action, including the ability to refrain from taking any action and the ability (where appropriate) to impose any conditions in the exercise of such discretion.